 2.1.2 Cognitive device parameters

 The planning parameters for the cognitive devices interfering with the broadcast receiving system are tabulated in Table 2.3.
-Two types of cognitive devices are considered: 1) a 4 Watt e.i.r.p. fixed transmitter for a base station or user terminal with an antenna height between 30 and 250 metres (HAAT); and 2) a personal or portable transmitter operating at a height of 1.5 metres (HAAT) with a lower e.i.r.p. of 100 mW.
+Two types of cognitive devices are considered: 1) a 4 Watt e.i.r.p. fixed transmitter for a base station or user terminal with an antenna height up to 250 metres (HAAT); and 2) a personal or portable transmitter operating at a height of 1.5 metres (HAAT) with a lower e.i.r.p. of 100 mW.
 The interference location probability is 50 percent and the interference time probability is one percent.

 Table 2.3